Guide

 Android Quick Settings tile

 The Quick Settings tile is designed for an intentional wake action from the system shade.
-If more than one profile exists, use pinned profiles to make the preferred target obvious.
+It does not ask each time.
+If more than one profile exists, it uses the pinned profile first, otherwise the first saved profile by name.

 PacketWake dark mode Devices screen showing grouped devices, pinned filter, and Settings tab